PerfectStorms/BE-03/module01/lesson03_data_types/README.md

 ### 4. Task for the long data type:

    Print to the console the maximum value that can be of type long.
-   Answer the question, where such a huge value can be used?
+   Answer the question, where such data type can be used?

     An example of the class name for this assignment is presented below:
 ```java